-At Hill Law Firm, we have over 37 years of experience defending college students facing criminal charges.
+At Hill Law Firm, we have over 37 years of experience defending college students facing charges for college crimes.
 Since our offices are located in Greenville, we’re intimately familiar with cases involving nearby universities and colleges, including Eastern Carolina University and Pitt Community College.
 We understand that everyone makes mistakes, and one slip up in your youth can have impacts on your life for years to come.
 Our attorneys will defend your case, ensuring the best possible outcome in both the short and long term.

-Learn more about the college-related criminal charges we have experience with.
+Learn more about college crimes and their related criminal charges that we have experience litigating.
 Initial consultations with our attorneys are offered free of charge.

 According to a national survey, over half of all full-time college students ages 18 to 22 have consumed alcohol over the last 30 days.
 Additionally, around one-third of students have binged on alcohol — meaning consumed 4 to 5 drinks at one time.

 Alcohol consumption often leads to poor decision-making, which may increase the odds of other charges, such as assault, disorderly conduct, or open containers.
 Since many college students are under the age of 21, underage drinking charges are also a major risk.

 The most common offenses related directly to college alcohol consumption and their penalties in North Carolina include:

 - Minor in possession/underage drinking: sentencing often left up to the judge, but penalties include fines up to $200 and loss or driver’s license

 - Misrepresentation of age (fake I.D.): loss of license and up to 120 days of jail time